ohata-toast/Push/en/api-guide-v2.0.md

 }
 ```
 - Added v2.0 Register ToKen API and Property Statistics API.
-- v2.0 Get Message API can bring data by period (from, to) and message status (messaageStatus).
+- v2.0 Get Message API can bring data by period (from, to) and message status (messageStatus).
   Follow the ISO 8601 format (YYYY-MM-DDThh:mm:ss.SSSTZD) for 'from, to'.
   For (+) of '2018-04-11T18:39:04.000+09:00', enter '2018-04-11T18:39:04.000%2B09:00' after URL is encoded.
-- createdDateTime andcompletedDateTime fields added to v2.0 Get Message API.
+- createdDateTime and completedDateTime fields added to v2.0 Get Message API.
 - v2.0 Get Message Delivery/Receipt Stats API added.
 - v2.0 Invalid Token API can get by PageIndex, PageSize, period (from, to), and messageIDs.